tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

 1. **Login to Compute Canada**

-   Open your terminal client and login with your Compute Canada username.
+   Open your terminal client and login with your Compute Canada user name.

    * Login: `ssh -Y <your-username>@graham.computecanada.ca`

    * Enter your password at the prompt.

    * You should now be logged in!
+You are in the login node.

    > :memo: **Note:** The Compute Canada (CC) HPC is run in a Linux environment.
 You interact with it using typed commands.
 CC has a useful Wiki introducing Linux ([here](https://docs.computecanada.ca/wiki/Linux_introduction)).
 There are also many good resources online, like this [command cheatsheat (pdf) from fosswire](https://files.fosswire.com/2007/08/fwunixref.pdf).
 SciNet has a course on "The Linux Shell" (see their [training page](https://support.scinet.utoronto.ca/education/browse.php)).

+   > :warning: **Warning:** Don't use the login node for computationally intensive tasks (you may get banned).
+The login node is for compilation and other tasks not expected to consume more than about 10 CPU-minutes and about 4 gigabytes of RAM.
+Otherwise, submit a job via the scheduler, or request and allocation

 2. **Create and activate a virtual environment**

-   Create a virtual environment that contains all the requisite Python applications to get a Jupyter Notebook up-and-running.
+   Create a virtual environment that contains all the requisite Python modules to get a Jupyter Notebook up-and-running.
 The `virtualenv` tool allows you to easily install, and manage, Python packages.

+   We will be using TensorFlow in the demo.
+There are some compatibility issues between TensorFlow and some other packages when using the standard environment on Compute Canada.
+To address this, we will load Python 3.6.  🤷

    - Go to your home directory.
 The `cd` command takes you to your home directory.
-   - Optional: load Python 3.7 `module load python/3.7`
-   - Load the SciPy stack module: `module load scipy-stack/2020b`
+   - Load Python 3.6:  `module load python/3.6`
-     - The `scipy-stack` module includes commonly used scientific computing and data science libraries in a one-stop-shop, like Numpy, Pandas, SciPy.
-You can read more about modules and how to use them on the CC [wiki page on the topic](https://docs.computecanada.ca/wiki/Utiliser_des_modules/en).
+     - Before you create a virtual environment, make sure you have the proper version of Python selected.
      - Use the `module list` command to see which modules you currently have loaded in your environment.
 Use `module unload <module_name>` to unload a module.
    - Create the virtual environment in your home directory: `virtualenv ~/jupyter1`
-     - From now on, the`jupyter1` virtual environment will depend on loading the `scipy-stack/2020b` module first.
    - Activate the virtual environment you just created: `source ~/jupyter1/bin/activate`
      - "bin" folders, in Linux, contain ready to run  programs
      - To deactivate a virtual environment, use the command `deactivate`

+   > :bulb: **Tip:** If you are doing data exploration, you can use the `scipy-stack/2020b` module.
+It includes commonly used scientific computing and data science libraries in a one-stop-shop, like Numpy, Pandas, and SciPy.
+You can read more about modules and how to use them on the CC [wiki page on the topic](https://docs.computecanada.ca/wiki/Utiliser_des_modules/en).

 3. **Install the python packages**

    Install the packages we need to open up a Jupyter notebook and do data analysis.

+   * While the `jupyter1` environment is active, upgrade the package manager, pip: `pip install --no-index --upgrade pip` You should always do this when setting up a new environment.

-   * Install [scikit-learn](https://scikit-learn.org/stable/index.html): `pip install --no-index sklearn`
+   * Install basic data-science packages, scikit-learn, Pandas, Matplotlib: `pip install --no-index pandas scikit_learn matplotlib`

-     > :warning: **Warning:** Make sure you have the module `scipy-stack/2020b` loaded (via `module load scipy-stack/2020b` )

         > :bulb: **Tip:** Compute Canada has many common python packages already compiled (made into "wheels") on their system (see available [python wheels](https://docs.computecanada.ca/wiki/Available_Python_wheels)).
 These are installed with pip using the `--no-index` command.
-Installing the wheels from CC can save considerable time, and not overload the login node.
+Installing the wheels from CC can save considerable time, and prevent compatibility issues.

-   * Install Jupyter Lab, which we'll use to run notebooks: `pip install --no-index jupyterlab`

-   * Install TensorFlow 2.0 (we'll be using it in the notebook): `pip install --no-index tensorflow`
+   * Install TensorFlow 2.0 and Jupyter Lab: `pip install --no-index tensorflow jupyterlab`

 4. **Create a script to launch Jupyter Lab**

    Use nano to create a bash script that we'll call upon to open up a Jupyter Lab session.